cm-1/a3chat/README.md

 Sure.
 Unless you're also submitting a chat assignment for a Web Based Systems course, in which case maybe it's better you just read this if you get stuck.

 I currently have assigned an MIT license to this project.
-I may assign a more free license later, when I have the time to (a) breath and (b) read through the different options.
+I may assign an even more free license later, when I have the time to (a) breath and (b) read through the different options.
 Regardless of what the license is, though, I really do not care at all whether this gets reused, how it gets reused, whether I'm credited...

 If you *have* the chance, though, it may be nice to credit the socket.io tutorial as the inspiration for this code.
 At bare minimum, keep any comments I have that link back to them.